Donate

 icon

-Ihor Kostec’kyj was just one example of several hundred thousand individuals who were taken by the Nazi-Army from occupied eastern European territories and had to work as so-called “Ostarbeiter”, slaves in the Nazis service, in the German war industry.
-Before the war, Kostec’kyj was an intellectual, who - though born in Kyiv, Ukraine - had little consciousness of his “Ukrainiennes” before the fall of Carpatho-Ukraine in 1938 and was involved in several cultural, artistic and creative projects and initiatives.
-When he was mobilized to the Soviet Red Army with the start of the German invasion on the Soviet Union in 1941, Kostec’kyj was already in the process of changing his Russian sounding name...
+Ihor Kostetskyi was just one example of several hundred thousand individuals who were taken by the Nazi Army from occupied eastern European territories and had to work as “Ostarbeiter” in the German war industry.
+Before the war, Kostetskyi was an intellectual who – though born in Kyiv, Ukraine – had little consciousness of his “Ukrainiennes” before the fall of Carpatho-Ukraine in 1938 and was involved in several cultural, artistic, and creative projects and initiatives.
+When he was mobilized to the Soviet Red Army at the start of the German invasion of the Soviet Union in 1941, Kostetskyi was already in the process of changing his Russian-sounding name “Ivan Merzljakov” to his, since then...

 icon